 Write down 1 to the other side for seven that goes into 8 once, and then take seven from eight, as denominator from numerator, which is 1, and write that 1 that is the remainder of 7 from 8, below the 28.
 Now take the old number 2 that was too small from the

 beginning, that was put to the side first, and put it back where it goes in front of the 1 that is the remainder.

 Now that the little 2 has been saved for the calculation, everything

 is coming out okay, and that makes a 21 below the 28, certainly, and 7 goes into 21 by 3.
 So put the 3 from that division product behind the 1 from the 7 going into 8 once the first time, and there you have 13.

 Therefore, 7 times 13 is 28.

-To test it more, if the problem is set up for multiplication, put the 13 over the 7, and 7 times 3 is 21, and 7 times 1 is 7 -- and the result of 7 plus the earlier product 21 (of the digits 7 and
+To test it more, if the problem is set up for multiplication, put the 13 over the 7, and 7 times 3 is 21, and 7 times 1 is 7 -- and the result of 7 plus the earlier product 21 (of the digits 7 and 3) is 28.

 If the equation is set up for addition, write down 13 seven times in a column.
 The seven threes in the right hand

 of the column add up to 21, and the seven ones in the left hand of the column added to it make 28 ... and the earth is flying around and around to orbit the sun.